 Here are three of my favorites that you should take a look at.
 They’re all perfect for beginners, so even if you’ve never learned coding before, you will have your first meaningful projects up and running sooner than you think.

-Ok, so there are like a 100 great characteristics that a good developer needs.
+Ok, so there are like 1,000 great characteristics and traits a good developer needs to possess.

 If you want to start a career in tech, these are the two you can’t live without:

 Everything.
 It goes hand in hand with you ambition and perseverance.
 It keeps you going even when you’re having a really difficult time learning.